SpindlySpider/UoP-AI-CW/README.md

 - **Genetic Algorithm**: Evolutionary optimization for discovering optimal gait patterns
 - **Neural Network**: Supervised learning for rapid gait prediction

-With its **interactive menu system**, **flexible configuration**, and **robust error handling**, the CLI enables both researchers and practitioners to efficiently generate, train, and predict spider locomotion patterns.
+With its **interactive menu system**, **flexible configuration**, and **robust error handling**, the CLI enables both researchers and practitioners to efficiently generate, train, and predict spider gait patterns.